Assets test

 What are the income and assets tests?

-If you are considered to be blind, the pension is paid at the maximum rate.
+If you are blind, the pension is paid at the maximum rate.
 This means that your income and assets will not affect your rate of pension.
-Your partner’s pension will still be subject to the income and assets tests unless they are also considered to be blind.
+The income and assets tests will apply to your partner’s pension unless they are also blind.
 For further information please see Financial help if you are blind.

-The income and assets tests only apply to income support pensions.
-Disability Compensation Payments, War Widow(er)’s Pension and equivalent payments under the Military Rehabilitation and Compensation Act 2004 (MRCA) are not subject to the income and assets tests.
+The tests do not apply to the Disability Compensation Payment, War Widow(er)’s Pension and equivalent payments under the Military Rehabilitation and Compensation Act 2004 (MRCA).

 Back to top